Medtronic-LABS/ccn-fabric-schemas/README.md

 # ccn-fabric-schemas

-The **single source of truth** for the CCN fabric: the domain schemas, message and action shapes, and network/registry configuration that every node on the network agrees on.
+The **single source of truth** for the CCN on Beckn fabric: the domain schemas, message and action shapes, and network/registry configuration that every node on the network agrees on.
 The reference CC system and all edge coordinators consume a **pinned release** of this repo.